errchh/data-portoflio-cyclistic/README.md

 Current -- Data was collected and release every month

-No cited -- No Warranty to be error free
+No cited -- No warranty to be error free

 # 3. Process